Taiwan's New Party makes positive contributions to cross-Strait relations: mainland spokesperson

 Since its founding, the New Party has taken a clear stance on promoting peaceful reunification across the Taiwan Strait, has resolutely upheld one-China, and has firmly opposed "Taiwan independence," Ma said.

-"We believe the New Party will surely play an important role in cross-Strait relations in the days to come.
+"We believe the New Party will surely play an important role in cross-Strait relations in the future.
 On the basis of adhering to the one-China principle, we are willing to continue to work with visionary people on the island, including the New Party, and work together to achieve national reunification and share the glory of national rejuvenation," Ma said.

 Photos